dvjcodec/SCG-ATC-722.6/README.md

 ### Connecting LCD
 * LCD via SPI

+# SCG-ATC 722.6 sorfware for Windows
+* Tested under Windows 7 (32bit/64bit) and Windows 10.
+Java environment required.
+* This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY !!

 ## Designed for 7226ctrl firmware by Markus Kovero
 * [7226ctrl](https://github.com/mkovero/7226ctrl)
 * All nececery changes, needed to work with software for Windows, uploaded to firmware available in this Git.